 Alternatives To Retail Therapy

-If you’ve decided that spending money to feel better isn’t working for you anymore or that you need different ways to boost your mood, there are alternatives you can try.
+If you’ve decided that spending money to feel better isn’t working for you anymore or that you need different ways to boost your mood, try some of these alternatives to filling your shopping cart.

 - Talk to a supportive friend or family member

 - Spend time with your pet or volunteer at an animal shelter

 - Use a journal to write about your feelings

 - Go for a walk, take a bike ride, or play some music and dance